codeforkjeff/covid-19-stats/README.md

 Set up an environment using `requirements.txt`

-Clone the repo below in the same directory where you cloned this repo, to get the data files. https://github.com/CSSEGISandData/COVID-19
+Clone the following repo in the same directory where you cloned this repo, to get the data files: https://github.com/CSSEGISandData/COVID-19

 Run `make`